-CMi6110 has two different message formats, Standard and Extended.
+CMi6160 has three different message formats: Standard, Extended and Tariff.

-By selecting message format, the user can configure what meter registers that will be included in the telegram.
-In message format Standard, all meter registers in Table 4 are included in the telegram.
-In message format Extended, all meter registers of Table 4 and Table 5 will be included in the message.
+By selecting a message format, the user can configure the meter registers that will be included in the telegram.
+In message format Standard, all meter registers in is included in the telegram.

+In message format Extended, all meter registers of and will be included in the message.
+By selecting message format Tariff, all meter registers in Table 8 will be included in the message.
+See below tables for included data in the different formats.